 Crime Analysis: The main function of the Department's civilian Crime Analyst is to convert data into useful information and get that information to the people who can best use it.
 Crime Analysis provides support for a number of department functions, including patrol deployment, special and tactical operations, investigations, crime prevention, and administration.
-You can read more about the Crime Analysis Unit here.

 Information Technology: The Information Technology Unit is comprised of a Systems Analyst and two PC Support Specialists who are responsible for the maintenance of the Police and Fire Department's computer systems.
 These systems include Computer Aided Dispatch (CAD), Records Management System (RMS), mobile data computers (MDC), network servers, and our desktop computer network.